hpcdb/d-Chiron/d-chiron/README.md

     $ java -jar Monitor.jar --start
     ```

-1. For each monitoring query, the result will be stored in `UMonitoringResult` during workflow execution at each time interval defined for the query.
+1. For each monitoring query registered in the `UMonitoring` table, the result set is stored in `UMonitoringResult` table during workflow execution at each time interval defined for the query.

 ## Steer

+If you need, d-Chiron allows you to steer the execution by adapting the workflow data at runtime.

 #### Removing slices